As part of our “how to write a brief” series, we’re looking at how to write a marketing brief.

 So, if you’ve got your cuppa ready, let’s get cracking!

-What Makes a Marketing Brief Different to a Branding Brief?
+What is a Marketing Brief?

 It helps to get everyone on the same page from the start, as there will likely be a lot of moving parts, particularly if you’re working with an external brand or marketing agency.